Usability Heuristic Assessment

 Managing Partner YouX

 When developing new interfaces or products, usability is a critical success factor and should not be left to the discretion of the development team.
-Their experience with the interface or product tends to be very different from that of their future potential users.
-What the former is understood to be simple and intuitive tends to be complex for users who usually do not have the same level of involvement and knowledge of the area in question.
+Their experience with the interface or product tends to be very different from that of its potential future users.
+What is seen as simple and intuitive for the former tends to be complex for users who normally do not have the same level of involvement and knowledge of the area in question.
 The result of ignoring the latter tends to be failure.

-It is for this reason that companies and organizations are increasingly aware of the need to assess the usability of the solutions they intend to develop in order to ensure that they will be used effectively and with pleasure by their potential users.
+It is for this reason that more and more companies and organizations are aware of the need to evaluate the usability of the solutions they intend to develop in order to ensure that they will be used effectively and with pleasure by their potential users.

-However, usability evaluation tends to be neither simple nor fast and, moreover, tends to be expensive.
-It is in this context that the heuristic evaluation of usability has been affirmed as an excellent option.
-It does not replace the use of UX domain methods, techniques and tools .
-However, the speed of its implementation, organization that allows and the results it provides, is a good way to evaluate the usability of a product or interface design.
+However, usability evaluation tends to be neither simple nor quick and, moreover, it tends to be expensive.
+It is in this context that heuristic usability evaluation has proven to be an excellent option.
+It does not replace the use of methods, techniques and tools from the UX domain .
+However, due to the speed of its implementation, the systematization it allows and the results it provides, it is a good way to evaluate the usability of a product or interface design.
 Additionally, it combines well with other tools such as Personas or User Journey.

-The heuristic evaluation uses UX specialists with knowledge in the field to which the interface or product whose usability is intended to be evaluated belongs.
-These specialists select a set of heuristics from which they will elaborate a checklist of criteria that will allow them to find flaws and inconsistencies that escape the design and development teams.
-Due to its characteristics, heuristic evaluation translates into a practical way of solving problems and helping decision-making.
+Heuristic evaluation uses UX experts with knowledge in the field to which the interface or product whose usability is intended to be evaluated belongs.
+These experts select a set of heuristics from which they will create a checklist of criteria that will allow them to find flaws and inconsistencies that escape the design and development teams.
+Due to its characteristics, heuristic evaluation translates into a practical way of solving problems and helping with decision-making.

-Each member of the expert team will independently execute the tasks, record the usability issues and which heuristic violations occur, and then rank each issue in terms of severity.
+Each member of the expert team will perform tasks independently, record usability issues and which heuristic violations occur, and then rate each issue in terms of severity.

-There are several heuristics, but we won't be far from the truth if we say that the Norman-Molisch are the best known.
+There are several heuristics, but we would not be far from the truth if we say that the 10 Norman-Molisch are the best known.

 In short, we can say that the Nielson-Molisch heuristics postulate:

-1) Keep users informed about their status in a timely and appropriate way.
+1) Keep users informed about their status in an appropriate and fast way.

-2) Display information in a way that users understand using the example of how the real world works and the language of the users.
+2) Show information in a way that users understand using the example of how the real world works and the users' language.

 3) Give users control and let them undo mistakes easily.